niksy/node-stdlib-browser/README.md

 Since many packages expose only CommonJS implementation, you need to apply plugins to handle CommonJS exports.
-Those packages could have dependencies installed with npm so they need to be properly resolved.
+Those packages could have dependencies installed with npm so they need to be properly resolved (taking into account browser-specific implementations).
 Additionally, it’s recommended to handle Node globals automatically.

 Some dependencies can have circular dependencies and Rollup will warn you about that.
 You can ignore those warning with `onwarn` function.